SolidOS/solidos/README.md

 Most of the modules in SolidOS have a `test` script which can be called with `npm run test`.
 In some cases the tests run an [eslint](https://eslint.org/) command `eslint 'src/**/*.ts'` or a [jest](https://jestjs.io/) test or both.

-Jets can also offer information related to test coverage by simply runnig `npm run coverage`.
+Jest can also offer information related to test coverage by simply runnig `npm run coverage`.

 ### SolidOS build and release